Levator scapulae syndrome

 7)Repeat on other side.

 Posture is key to a healthy neck and spine.
 Try and sit up straight on a comfortable supportive chair, when at work or at home.
-Allow your shoulders to relax by using the arm rests of the chair.
+Allow your shoulders to relax by using the armrests of the chair.
 When at a computer, pull the screen close and try to get the screen up at eye level (say using books underneath it).
-This will mean your head won’t have to be pertruding forward.
+This will mean your head won’t have to be protruding forward.
 The same applies when driving a car.
 Pull the seat in close to the steering wheel(within reason).
 Try to position yourself so the shoulders are relaxed and the head isn’t jutting forward.
-Activities like reading in bed, playing computer games for hours etc. can really tighten up the levator muscles.
+Activities like reading in bed, playing computer games for hours, etc. can really tighten up the levator muscles.
 They are a disaster for thoracic and cervical posture in the long term.

 As long as there are no complications and you rest appropriately, the injury should soon begin to clear up.
-When you are pain free, you will be able to commence physical therapy with the doctor’s approval.
+When you are pain-free, you will be able to commence physical therapy with the doctor’s approval.
 This stage is important for gradually replacing the lost strength in the neck and building up flexibility in the area before attempting to return to activity.
 Your doctor or a physiotherapist can assist with recommending suitable neck and shoulder exercises, while massage can also be helpful.

 Similar Posts